Tips from Genesis: Beating the Summer Heat

 Stay out of the heat when possible.
 The young and old are particularly vulnerable.
-People with other chronic conditions, for example, heart disease, mental health conditions, asthma and high blood pressure are at higher risk for heat illnesses.
+People with chronic conditions such as heart disease, mental health conditions, asthma and high blood pressure are at higher risk for heat illnesses.

-Check on elderly and sick friends, neighbors and relatives several times a day during a hot spell.
+Check on elderly and sick friends, neighbors and relatives throughout the day.

 Drink plenty of water, particularly when exercising or working outdoors.
-One guideline is 8 ounces of water for every 20 minutes of outdoor activity.
+A good rule of thumb is eight ounces of water for every 20 minutes of outdoor activity.

 When possible, complete outdoor work either early in the day or late in the day.

-If you go out to walk, jog or bike, take a phone.
-If get into trouble, call someone for help.
+If you go for a walk, jog or bike, take a phone.
+If you get into trouble, call for help.

-Avoid alcohol and caffeine drinks.
+Avoid alcohol and caffeinated drinks.
 Both act as diuretics and speed up the loss of fluid.

 Make sure children take breaks from outdoor activity.
-Take a break from outside activity during the hottest part of the day to play games, or watch a movie together inside.
+During the hottest part of the day, head inside to play games, or watch a movie.

-Take care of your skin if you are outdoors.
-Use a sunscreen with an SPF of 15 or higher and wear a wide-brimmed hat.
+Take care of your skin.
+Use a sunscreen with an SPF of 30 or higher and wear a wide-brimmed hat.
 Reapply sunscreen frequently, especially if you are swimming.